mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 The scan code and the ascii code are two different kettles of fish.
 Each key on the keyboard is given a number depending upon its physical placement.
 Thus the key a is given a number `30`, the key next to it s is given a number of `31`, etc. The flags member tells us whether the key is **pressed** or **release**. `0` means key press, `1` means key left.

-Thus our code gets called twice, once for a key press, once for a key release, The status member is 0 and the `PendingReturned` member is 1 as the IRP is yet pending, things are not over.
+Thus our code gets called twice, once for a key press, once for a key release, The `status` member is `0` and the `PendingReturned` member is `1` as the IRP is yet pending, things are not over.
 If we do not call the function `IoMarkIrpPending`, then the final user program waiting for the keystroke will not receive it and the whole system will hang.
-As the IRP is now getting over, the variable numPendingIrps will now be reduced by 1.
+As the IRP is now getting over, the variable `numPendingIrps` will now be reduced by `1`.
 Thus it will have a value of zero.
-Remember in function abcRead we increase it by 1, here we reduce it by one because from our perspective the IRP is over.
-Now we check if the scan code is 30 or a.
-We increase it by 1 to 31 or s.
+Remember in function `abcRead` we increase it by `1`, here we reduce it by one because from our perspective the IRP is over.
+Now we check if the scan code is `30` or `a`.
+We increase it by `1` to `31` or `s`.

-Thus each time we press the key a, we see a s instead.
-Finally the key is placed in the SystemBuffer variable and if any filter driver changes it there, the final user space program will see this value.
+Thus each time we press the key `a`, we see a `s` instead.
+Finally the key is placed in the `SystemBuffer` variable and if any filter driver changes it there, the final user space program will see this value.
 If the original key pressed was a, and a filter driver before us changed it to b, we would see a b and have no way of knowing what the original key was.
 Finally at some point in time we will Unload our driver.
 We have a small problem as when we write y –u and press enter, our code will get called when the enter key is pressed.
-This enter key has a scan code of 28 and our functions get called twice, once for key press once for key release.
+This enter key has a scan code of `28` and our functions get called twice, once for key press once for key release.

 Thus when you look at the output, the key press for enter gets called, followed by `DriverUnload`.
 If we remove ourselves now from the list of keyboard filter drivers, the system will yet call us for the return key release.
 As we have unloaded ourselves, we will get a blue screen of death.

 To confirm this the `numPendingIrps` has a value of `1`.
-So we first Detach our device using function `IoDetachDevice` which is passed the actual device pointer pactualkeyboarddevice.
+So we first Detach our device using function `IoDetachDevice` which is passed the actual device pointer `pactualkeyboarddevice`.
 Then we use a empty while loop until variable `numPendingIrps` becomes `0`.
 Had we placed a `DbgPrint` statement in the `while` loop, it would go on about a 100 times.

 Once we get out of the while loop, we no that all pending IRP’s are done and we can safely Delete the original device object created.
 ### Part 3